tauri-apps/tauri-docs/docs/api/js.md

 Here is the JS API, exposed by the <a href="https://www.npmjs.com/package/tauri" target="_blank">Tauri package</a> in the "api" directory.

+Note that you can either enable or disable these APIs in your [tauri.conf.json](/docs/api/config).
+Please refer to the "whitelist" section.

 If you haven't done it so far, add the package _locally_ to your project:

 ```sh